2020-2021 Financial Aid Offer

 - Financial need (as determined by data you reported on your FAFSA)

-- Your program of study (Engineering, Biology, Accounting, etc.) and/or college (Business and Economics, Arts and Sciences, etc.)
+- Changing your program of study (Engineering, Biology, Accounting, etc.) and/or college (Business and Economics, Arts and Sciences, etc.)

-- Your hours enrolled (financial aid and cost are estimated based on anticipated full-time enrollment for most programs; should you not enroll full-time, your cost and/or aid may be adjusted to reflect your eligibility based on your actual enrollment)
+- Changes to your enrollment.
+Cost and financial aid are estimated based on anticipated full-time enrollment (with the exception of a few graduate programs that traditionally have half-time enrollment).
+Should you not enroll full-time, your cost and/or aid may be adjusted to reflect your eligibility based on your actual enrollment.

-- Your ACT and/or SAT scores (for scholarship eligibility for first-time students)
+- Changes to ACT and/or SAT scores (for scholarship eligibility for first-time students)

 Understanding Your Estimated Cost of Attendance

-For information, visit our Estimate Costs & Aid page.
+For more information, visit our Estimate Costs & Aid page.

-If you are offered scholarships, click on the name of the fund when reviewing your financial aid offer for more information.
+If you are offered scholarships, click on the name of the fund when reviewing your financial aid offer for more information about your specific scholarships.

-Please note that for incoming freshmen and transfer students starting in fall 2019, eligibility for institutional scholarships may change as new information becomes available, including documentation showing increases or decreases in test scores or GPA from data previously self-reported on the Common Application.
-Some scholarships are specific to campus, residency, and/or major and may be reduced or canceled should those factors change.
+Scholarship eligibility for incoming freshmen and transfer students may change as new information becomes available, including documentation showing increases or decreases in test scores or GPA as well as changes to information previously self-reported on the Common Application.
+Some scholarships may be specific to campus, residency, and/or program of study and may be reduced or canceled should those factors change.

 What if your GPA or test scores increase?

 If your high school GPA or ACT/SAT scores increase, submit your official high school transcript and/or official test score reports to Undergraduate Admissions as soon as possible.
-For incoming students for the fall 2019 semester, we will review fully admitted scholarship recipients to see if they are eligible for an increase to their scholarship(s) based on increases to their GPA and/or test scores until July 31, 2019 (if the student was admitted by May 1, 2019).
+For incoming students for the fall 2020 semester, we will review fully admitted scholarship recipients to see if they are eligible for an increase to their scholarship(s) based on increases to their GPA and/or test scores until July 15, 2020 (if the student was admitted by March 1, 2020).
+Please note this does not apply to all scholarships.

 Continuing students receiving institutional scholarships must meet renewal requirements to maintain their scholarship each year.
 There are also limitations on how many semesters a student can receive the scholarship.
 See the Renewal Requirements page for more information.